-It is crucial that we looks after our mental health , in the same way we take care of our physical health.
+It is crucial that we look after our mental health, in the same way that we take care of our physical health.

 Top tips from the NHS to support children and young people

-We know it has not been easy recently, but try to reintroduce structure around regular routines, healthy eating and exercise.
-A good night’s sleep is also really important – try to get them back into routines that fit with school or college.
+• Build positive routines: We know it is not easy but try to have structure around regular routines, healthy eating and exercise.
+A good night’s sleep is also really important – try to get them back into routines that fit with school.

 Ollee